 M State's Concurrent Enrollment Program (CEP) was founded in 1985 as a way to deliver college-level courses in the high school, taught by qualified high school instructors.
-The program has evolved over 30 years to serve over 40 school districts in west central Minnesota and work with more than 140 high school instructors.
-In May 2016, M State CEP was awarded accreditation by the National Alliance of Concurrent Enrollment Partnerships (NACEP), the sole accrediting body for concurrent partnerships, which sets standards to ensure dual credit program quality, rigor and excellence.
+The program has evolved over the years to serve over 40 school districts in west central Minnesota and work with more than 100 high school instructors.
+M State's CEP was awarded initial accreditation by the National Alliance of Concurrent Enrollment Partnerships (NACEP) in 2016, the sole accrediting body for concurrent partnerships, which sets standards to ensure dual credit program quality, rigor and excellence.